 Alexander II in 1841 as Tsareivitch or Crown Prince married Maria of Hessen-Darmstadt (Maria Alexandrovna).
 Her father was Grand Duke Louis II of the Rhine Hesse (1777- ).
 Her mother was Princess Wilhelmina of Baden (1788- ).

-The royal couple had seven eight children.
+The royal couple, Alexander II and Tsarina Maria Alexandrovna, had eight children.
+Seven of the children survived into adulthood.
+There were six boys and two girls.
 The eldest was Alexandra Alexandrovna (1842-49), but she died as a small child.
-Nicholas Alexandrovich was the Grand Prince Thronfolger (1843-65), but died of tuberculosis as a young man.
-Alexander Alexandrovich (1845- ) as a result of the death of his elder brother became Tsar Alexander III.
+Daughters were not entitled to inherit the throne.
+Nicholas Alexandrovich was the Grand Prince Thronfolger (1843-65), and the Tsarevitch.
+The Tsar had great hopes for him.
+He died, however, of tuberculosis as a young man.
+Alexander Alexandrovich (1845- ) as a result of the death of his elder brother became the Tsarevitch.
+A rift developed, however, with his farher as a result of duffereing political outlooks.
+He rose to the throne as Tsar Alexander III.
+His inflexible absolutism would be a factor in the Revolution which eventually sweot Russia.
 The other children were: Grand Duke Vladimir Alexandrovitch (1847- ), Grand Duke Alexis Alexandrovich (1850- ), Grand Duchess Marie Alexandrovna (1853- ), Grand Duke Serge Alexandrovich (1857- ), and Grand Duke Paul Alexandrovich (1860- ).
+The Tsar when the Tsarina fell ill took a mistriss abd had additional, albeit illigitimate children.

 When Alexander acceeded to the throne, Russia was involved in the Crimean War with Britain and France.
 The Treaty of Paris in 1856 ended the conflict.
 It was apparent to Alexander that Russia because of its limited industrail capacity was no longer a great military power able to cope with the rapidly industrailizing countries of Western Europe.
 He realized that the outcome could have been even more disastrous had Prussia also entered the War.
 The War bankrupted the Russian treasury.